 Yoga involves stretches and poses or positions which vary by the “style” of yoga you study.
 Much like martial arts, yoga has many diverse styles which fall under the heading “yoga”, which range from traditional to more modern adaptations.
 Regardless of the style, most are still performed on mats and while the poses (asanas) do strengthen and tone muscle, the goal is more one of flexibility.

 Pilates may be practiced on mats, but advanced training is performed on “machines” invented by Joseph Pilates and centers around cables and sliding supports to aid in stretching and strengthening.
 The most well-known Pilates machine is known as the “Reformer.”
 Pilates, whether on a machine or on the floor develops core strength and strengthening and toning the body and muscles.
-Pilates originally developed his program and machines to aid in the rehabilitation of injured ballet dancers and gymnasts working as circus performers.

 But which is better?

 Should I pursue Yoga or Pilates?
 Why not both?
 First, consider your fitness goals, would you benefit most from yoga’s flexibility and meditation?
 Or from strength and toning or physical rehabilitation of Pilates?
-Pick a practice that you enjoy and that you can do on a regularly, otherwise do both on alternating days or each, one or two days each week and enjoy the benefits of both yoga and Pilates!
+Pick a practice that you enjoy and that you can do on a regular, otherwise do both on alternating days or each, one or two days each week and enjoy the benefits of both yoga and Pilates!